Finite symmetry groups in physics: Implementing the standard model

 In particular, the spare copy of $1+3$ must represent things that cannot be measured, for example colours, or direction of spin.
 The corresponding part of the Dirac algebra consists of two $4$-vectors, one of which is usually interpreted as $4$-momentum, so that we might interpret the other as spacetime position, and allocate the non-measurability to the Heisenberg uncertainty principle.
-That leaves us with $1+2+3+3+3$ things that can be measured, with a macroscopic group $U(1)$ acting on the $2$, and $SL_3(\mathbb R)$ acting on $3+3+3$.
+That leaves us with $1+2+3+3+3$ things that can be measured, with a macroscopic group $U(1)$ acting on the $2$, and $SL_3(\RR)$ acting on $3+3+3$.
+One way of obtaining the standard model $SU(3)$ from this structure is for both $U(1)$ and $SL(3,\RR)$ to act on $2\otimes 3=3+3$, so that we can take complex linear combinations of elements of the Lie algebra of $SL(3,\RR)$ to make elements of the Lie algebra of $SU(3)$.
+This mathematical construction is closely analogous to that used in electro-weak theory to convert from $U(1)\times SU(2)$ to $SL(2,\RR)$ in order to built the ladder operators.

 Now in removing the fourth copy of $3$ we may have removed either momentum or position, but not both.
 Since position is irrelevant in the standard model, we have presumably kept the momentum.
 Moreover, we have a real scalar in the remaining copy of $1$, which must similarly be the energy.
-We then have a macroscopic group $GL(3,\mathbb R)$ acting on the momentum.
+We then have a macroscopic group $GL(3,\RR)$ acting on the momentum.
 This is a little disconcerting, since our everyday experience is that momentum has only an $SO(3)$ symmetry.
 But we know from the theory of special relativity \cite{SR} that momentum mixes with mass, and we know from the weak interaction that mass can be converted into momentum, so we should not be too surprised.

 In any case, $3+3+3$ contains a discrete set of $9$ `things' to measure, and a continuous group of dimension $9$ to do the measuring with.
 Hence we can measure $9$ masses, for example of $3$ generations of electrons and up and down quarks.
 What we observe is that three of these masses, the electron masses, are masses of particles whose momentum we can also measure, and they are therefore well-defined and precisely measured masses.
 The other six, the quark masses, are masses of particles whose momentum we cannot measure, so that the masses are quite ill-defined, and vary from one experiment to another.
 Most of all, they vary from one type of experiment to another, for example between baryon experiments and meson experiments.